 ◊ If using fresh herbs: Strip, wash and drain the herbs a day before or before starting to cook.
 On the day, food-processor may be used to chop the herbs and have them ready.

 ◊ On the day: Drain the beans and place them in a 5 QT (20 cups) pot.
 Add ample tap water and bring to a boil.
 Lower heat and simmer for 15 minutes.
 Drain and rinse the beans with cold water.
 (Process of draining after first boil helps keep beans from causing digestion problem/gas for some.)
-Remove any loose skin of garbanzo beans seen.
-Also, skins are loose on the garbanzo beans, if time allows, pinch the skins off each garbanzo bean.
-(Although a good source of fiber, beans are smoother to the bite without the skin.)
+Remove any loose skins seen.
+Also, skins are loose on the garbanzo beans, if time allows, pinch the skins off each garbanzo bean (Although the skins are good source of fiber, garbanzo beans are smoother to the bite without the skin.) .

 ◊ Rinse the pot and return the beans back to the pot.
-Add all the ‘seasoning’, 5 cups of ‘hot’ water and let it simmer on medium-low hear for 30 minutes.
+Add all the ‘seasoning’, 5 cups of ‘hot’ water and let it simmer on medium-low heat for 30 minutes.

 ◊ Also, while beans and onions are cooking: In a medium sauce pan, add lentils and 3 cups of water and bring to a boil.
 Boil for 3 minutes (skim any foams to avoid overflow), drain, rinse with cold water and set aside.

-◊ After the beans have been cooking for 30 minutes, add ¼ caramelized onion, ¼ fried garlic, frozen herbs (or freshly prepared), dill, additional fresh cilantro, another 5 cups ‘hot’ water, stir and let simmer for 5 minutes.
+◊ After the beans have been cooking for 30 minutes, add frozen herbs (or freshly prepared), dill, additional fresh cilantro, crushed garlic, 1 heaping Tbsp caramelized onion, another 5 cups ‘hot’ water, stir and let simmer for 5 minutes.

 ◊ Add additional fresh spinach, break noodles in half and add sparingly, stir and simmer

 for 30 minutes.
 Add parboiled lentils and 1 cup of ‘hot’ water, if needed, at the first 10 minutes point and stir.
 Add another 1 cup ‘hot’ water, if need, at the second 10 minutes point and stir.
 After 30 minutes, test if noodles are ready.
 If needed, add more ‘hot’ water.
 Adjust the seasoning if needed.
 Check the beans to see if cooked.
-Simmer for a few more minutes and longer if the beans are not yet tender.
+Simmer until beans are tender.

 ◊ It may be served… A) as is with whey, yogurt and all garnishes on the side, B) garnished with dollops of whey or yogurt, and topped with garnishes, or C) ash’e reshteh mixed with 1 Tbsp of whey to 1 large ladle, decoratively garnished with caramelized onion, crispy garlic and fried mint.
 (See photos below.)